Call Us: 415.956.2828

 Key Changes to California Employment Laws in 2024

-by Gayle M. Athanacio, Dennis C. Huie and Virginia K. Young
+by Gayle M. Athanacio and Dennis C. Huie

 Once again, California employers will welcome in the new year with a slew of new laws.
 Below is a summary of some of the new laws most California employers will need to know in 2024.
 Many will require adjustments to existing policies and practices.
 Unless otherwise noted, all new laws are effective January 1, 2024.
 We also have a reference guide that you can download here.